ghga-de/docs.ghga.de/user_docs/user_stories/browsing_data.md

 # Browsing Data

 The GHGA Data Portal is a secure national infrastructure for human omics data available under controlled access.
-To browse data, please visit the GHGA Data Portal at [data.ghga.de/](https://data.ghga.de/) and got to the ["Browse" page.](https://data.ghga.de/browse).
+To browse data, please visit the GHGA Data Portal at [data.ghga.de/](https://data.ghga.de/) and go to the ["Browse" page.](https://data.ghga.de/browse).

 ## Views
 ### Overview